Martin-Muraskovas/tech258_azure_linux/vm_scale_sets.md

 ## What do you need to have done and tested before making a scale set?
 - A working image
   - In our case, we are deploying an app.
 Our image should have all dependencies for the application pre installed.
-In our case we need: our cloned app repo, pm2, nginx, and node.
+In our case we need: our cloned app repo, pm2, nginx, and node.js.
 - Working userdata
   - To run the app from our image, we need a little bit of userdata just to run the app.
 Here is what this looks like:
     ```